How long it takes to learn Korean?

 How many hours a day should you study Korean?

-That is pretty subjective and depends on your commitment, schedule, and aim.
+That is subjective and depends on your commitment, schedule, and aim.

-Like if you just want to study it as a hobby, 15-20 minutes is enough.
-In 6 months, you can hold a few minutes of conversations, and you can easily read plenty of texts.
+For example, if you just want to study it as a hobby, 15-20 minutes is enough.
+In 6 months, you can hold a few minutes of conversations and easily read plenty of texts.

 What if you need the EPS-TOPIK score for the work permit?
-Then, 1 year of study will suffice, depending on your target level.
+Depending on your target level, one year of study will suffice.

-If you can only put in 30 minutes a day, so be it.
-You may reach an intermediate level in 5 years, or perhaps more.
+If you can only work 30 minutes a day, so be it.
+You may reach an intermediate level in 5 years or more.

-If you follow all these steps and are ready to put in your efforts, you sure will be good in no time.
+If you follow all these steps and are ready to work hard, you will be good in no time.

-How long it takes to learn Korean fluently?
+How long does it take to learn Korean fluently?

 What does fluency mean?